 Going through the lien filing process might seem scary for subcontractors not experienced in law, but working with lien experts will put you at ease.
 Contact Northwest Lien for any questions you might have, or read more about enforcing a mechanic’s lien in Washington state.

 Hiring an attorney is sometimes necessary, but not often the most cost-effective option.
-Liens are a fraction of the cost of hiring an attorney and can be filed in minutes on our website.
+Liens are a fraction of the cost of hiring an attorney and can be filed in minutes on our website, file a lien here.
 But if you missed the deadline to send a Notice of Intent to Lien, you will most likely not be able to file a mechanic’s lien, and going to an attorney would be your last option to resolve breaches of contracts.

 As a subcontractor, you have lien rights that can help you get paid when a general contractor (or property owner, for that matter) is withholding payments.
 The lien landscape can get complicated, though, so it’s important to get familiar with local regulations in order to take advantage.
 Contact Northwest Lien if you are a subcontractor in Washington or Oregon and need additional clarity on the lien filing process; we’d be happy to take care of it for you, so you can spend more time working and less time worrying about whether you’ll be paid to complete it.